Slice Slice Baby!

 You Want a Pizza Me?

 Maybe it’s just me, but it drives me bananas when I purchase a ticket to an event and then all of a sudden a handful of fees pop up at checkout.
 Tickets were $40 each including the fees.
 Great, now I need to eat $40 worth of pizza.
 The Boston Pizza Festival was cash only.
 I wasn’t aware of this and don’t remember seeing that mentioned anywhere on the website.
-They did provide ATM’s for the convenience of I’m sure the majority of the people who don’t carry cash.
+They did provide ATM’s for I’m sure the majority of the people, who don’t carry cash.
 If you were heading to the Boston Pizza Festival in City Hall Plaza, where do you think the entrance would be?
 Oh by the Government Center T stop?
 Don’t be silly – the entrance was on the side of Congress Street and just like everyone else around us, we made the same mistake of assuming where the entrance would be.

 It’s Pizza Time!

 Enough of me talking about the negatives!
-I’m not sure I would even consider it negatives but rather just miscommunications and compared to how it went last year, these were very minimal.
+I’m not sure I would even consider them negatives but rather just miscommunications and compared to how it went last year, these were very minimal.
 By the way, I didn’t go last year but heard it was a little hectic.

 The lines to get into the Boston Pizza Festival were short, quick and we had our ID’s checked right there too.
 There were 30 pizza vendors set up and ready to pass out their slices.
 From local pizza shops around Boston to Georgia and even Italy!